 Sri Lanka Itinerary Tips for One Month of Travel

-Looking to head to Sri Lanka and needing some tips?
-Here is a look at my one month Sri Lanka itinerary to help you with your trip.
+Looking to head to Sri Lanka and need some tips?
+Here’s a look at my one-month Sri Lanka itinerary to help you plan your trip.

 I travelled to Sri Lanka where I met up with a couple of friends for a month of exploring this beautiful island nation.
-Knowing very little about the country and having no travel plans in place for our time there until we met up on our first day, I’d say we had a pretty successful trip and covered some great locations.
+We knew very little about the country and didn’t have any plans as such at first (classic us), but by the end of our trip, we had covered some amazing destinations and experiences.

-In this post I will outline how we spent our time travelling the country, providing itinerary inspiration should you be considering visiting Sri Lanka (which you should!).
+In this post, I’ll outline how we spent our time traveling the country and provide itinerary inspiration if you’re considering visiting Sri Lanka (which you should!).

 When to visit?

-We hit the southern coast at the end of the trip, and although sunshine and beach days were aplenty, you could sense the beginning of the monsoon season starting to descend.
-The humidity levels were high, like it was hot!
+We visited the southern coast at the end of the trip.
+Sunshine and beach days were plentiful, but you could feel the first hints of the monsoon arriving.
+The humidity was high!

 One Month in Sri Lanka Itinerary